Natalie-Pluto/ATM-Server/README.md

 - ### **Timer for User's Response**

-    A two minutes time limit is set for user's response.
+    A two minutes timer is set for user's response.
 If no user's response in two minutes, the program will return to the main page:
     ```
     Time out!